Hamiltonian of polymatrix zero-sum games: The Hamiltonian of poly-matrix zero-sum games

 We observe that the energy conservation law \eref{eq:energy-conservation} holds as long as the learning dynamics satisfies the relations $\xx{i}(t) = \nabla\hdual{i}(\yy{i}(t))$.
 From this observation, one can confirm that the FTRL Hamiltonian remains conserved along the solutions to the modified FTRL dynamics \eref{eq:dftrl} under the perturbation relations,

+For generic perturbations $f$ and $g$ that do not satisfy \eref{eq:consistency}, the solution is not guaranteed to take the form $\xx{i}(t)=\nabla\hdual{i}(\yy{i}(t))$, and consequently the Hamiltonian is not necessarily conserved.
+From the viewpoint of Hamiltonian conservation, there is freedom in the choice of $g$ (or $f$).
+Leveraging this freedom, we can deform the dynamics while preserving the Hamiltonian, i.e., the zero-sum nature of the game.
+This property is a significant consequence of the FTRL Hamiltonian (\ref{eq:ftrl-hamiltonian}); in general Hamiltonian systems, adding a perturbation such as \eref{eq:dftrl} would typically break conservation of the Hamiltonian.

 \begin{thm} Suppose we have a game $\zgame$.
-If the Nash equilibrium is fully mixed and the elements of $\nabla\hdual{j}(\yy{j})$ sum to a constant independent of $j$, then the modified FTRL dynamics \eref{eq:dftrl} together with the following perturbations for all $i\in\agents$ under the relations \eref{eq:consistency} lead to convergence to the Nash equilibrium:
+If a fully-mixed Nash equilibrium exists and the elements of $\nabla\hdual{j}(\yy{j})$ sum to a constant independent of $j$, then the modified FTRL dynamics \eref{eq:dftrl} together with the following perturbations for all $i\in\agents$ under the relations \eref{eq:consistency} lead to convergence to the Nash equilibrium:

 \end{thm}

 \begin{proof}[Proof sketch] We show that the Fenchel coupling $\gfenchel$ is monotonically decreasing under the modified FTRL dynamics Eqs.~(\ref{eq:dftrl}) with (\ref{eq:consistency}) and (\ref{eq:perturbation}).
 Using the assumptions, the time evolution of the Fenchel coupling turns out to be